Yorisoft/Yorisoft/README.md

 <br />

-- 🔭 Currently working on Automated Testing
+- 🔭 Currently working on cloud computing certs
-- 🌱 I’m currently learning OAuth && how to create CICD pipeline infrastructure
+- 🌱 I’m currently learning how to build Well-Architected infrastructure on AWS
 - 👯 Looking to collaborate on creating bots, C++, Terraform, Jenkins.
 - 🤔 I’m looking for help with learning more about jenkins to create automated infrastructure for deploying / maintining projects.
 - 💬 Ask me about anything [here](https://github.com/Yorisoft/Yorisoft/issues)